EdbMails EDB Recovery and Migration software

 Start Outlook again from your computer by clicking the shortcut on your desktop or by searching for it in the Start menu.
 Check if the error is resolved and that you are able to access your email messages

-Make sure that the Outlook data file is in the correct location on your computer.
-If the file has been moved or deleted, Outlook may not be able to access it.
-Sometimes, the error message ‘0x8004010f Outlook 365 data file cannot be accessed’ error message can occur if the data file is moved from its original location by another program or process.
-Checking the location of the data file is an important step to resolve this issue.
-By verifying the location and permissions of the file, you can ensure that Outlook is able to access the file and read its contents.
-This method is especially useful if the data file is stored on a network drive or server, where there may be permissions or access issues.
+Ensure that the Outlook data file is in the correct location on your computer.
+If the file has been moved or deleted—whether accidentally or by another program—Outlook may fail to access it, triggering the ‘0x8004010F: Outlook 365 data file cannot be accessed’ error.
+Verifying the file’s location and checking folder permissions is an important step in resolving the issue.
+This is especially important if the file is stored on a network drive or shared server, where access rights can cause problems.

 • Step 1: Open Outlook and go to Account Settings